 Microsoft Office provides features which help to reduce typing errors whilst you work.
 AutoCorrect is one of those features and is set up by default to correct common spelling and punctuation errors.
 Errors including irregular capitalisation, or commonly misspelt words are corrected as you type.
 There are hundreds of pre-configured corrections already set up for you.
-As a little test, type acheive and you will see it automatically corrects to achieve.
+As a little test, type acheive (wrong spelling) and you will see it automatically corrects to achieve.
 AutoCorrect is also responsible for converting some symbols automatically.
 For example type (c) into a document and it will automatically change to the copyright symbol.

 The reason I love AutoCorrect is that I can take advantage of this feature by adding my own entries into the AutoCorrect list.
 In addition to correcting common spelling mistakes, I take this a step further and use it in a way which is “outside the box”.
 How many times a day do you type your own name, business name, website address or even colleagues names?
 This is where I let AutoCorrect do the work for me!
 To achieve this I have allocated those common words or phrases with an abbreviation.
 I then set these up so that whenever I type the abbreviation, AutoCorrect changes it to the full name or phrase I have specified.
 No more typing my own name!